IgorApplications/Age-of-Chess-II/README.md

 This is the first Chess strategy with different modes.
 You can play with artificial intelligence, with other people or friends, create your own maps.

 The project uses libgdx, textratypist, Carballo.
-In addition, there is a shared codebase within the project called Rodsher.
+In addition, there is a shared codebase within the project called "lib".

 This is a commercial property of the IgorApplications specification.
 It is forbidden to distribute and use for any purpose (commercial or otherwise).